 Caution should be exercised when analysing trends in deaths by suicide for Indigenous Australians due to data quality issues, including the under-identification of Aboriginal and Torres Strait Islander people in deaths data and the uncertainties in estimating and projecting the size and structure of the Indigenous population over time.
 Numbers of deaths by suicide and age-standardised rates are reported for New South Wales, Queensland, Western Australia, South Australia and the Northern Territory only.
 Data for Victoria, Tasmania and the Australian Capital Territory have been excluded (see Technical notes for further information).
 It is also important to remember that age-standardised rates based on only a small number of deaths by suicide will exhibit a large amount of variation and that increases in numbers of deaths by suicide and rates should be treated with caution as improvements in identifying Indigenous status among deaths data may (at least in part) account for the rise in case numbers and rates.

 Suicide contributes to premature mortality in Indigenous Australians, especially in the younger age groups.
-Data from the National Mortality Database from 2016 to 2019 showed the rates of suicide deaths per 100,000 people among Indigenous Australians were 16.5 and 44.9 in those aged 0–24 and 25–44 years respectively.
-These rates were 3.2 and 2.7 times as high as in non–Indigenous Australians in the respective age groups (5.2 and 16.6 per 100,000 respectively).
-This difference was less pronounced in the 45–64 age group, with a suicide rate of 19.3 among Indigenous Australians compared to 17.4 in non-Indigenous Australians.
-However, non-Indigenous Australians had a higher suicide rate in the 65 and over age group than Indigenous Australians, of 12.8 compared to 6.9 per 100,000.
+Data from the National Mortality Database and the Australian Bureau of Statistics Causes of Death from 2017 to 2021 showed the rates of suicide deaths per 100,000 people among Indigenous Australians were 16.6 and 47.6 in those aged 0–24 and 25–44 years respectively.
+These rates were 3.1 and 2.9 times as high as in non–Indigenous Australians in the respective age groups (5.3 and 16.2 per 100,000 respectively).
+This difference was less pronounced in the 45–64 age group, with a suicide rate of 21.1 among Indigenous Australians compared to 17.4 in non-Indigenous Australians.
+However, non-Indigenous Australians had a higher suicide rate in the 65 and over age group than Indigenous Australians (13.3 compared to 8.9 per 100,000).

-Suicide deaths also represent a higher proportion of deaths in young Indigenous Australians age groups compared to non-Indigenous Australians.
-From 2016 to 2019, almost a quarter (24%) of deaths in Indigenous Australians aged 0–24 were due to suicide, compared to 16.7% in non-Indigenous Australians.
+Suicide deaths also represent a higher proportion of deaths in young Indigenous Australians compared to non-Indigenous Australians.
+From 2017 to 2021, almost a quarter (24%) of deaths in Indigenous Australians aged 0–24 were due to suicide, compared to 17% in non-Indigenous Australians in this age group.
 However, in older age groups, non-Indigenous Australians had a higher proportion of death by suicide than Indigenous Australians.
-For instance, about 5% of all deaths were attributed to suicide in non-Indigenous Australians aged 45-64 years, compared to 2% in Indigenous Australians.
+For instance, about 5% of all deaths were attributed to suicide in non-Indigenous Australians aged 45–64 years, compared to 2% in Indigenous Australians aged 45–64.

-This bar chart shows the age-specific rates (per 100,000) for deaths from suicide, for Indigenous and non-Indigenous people by age group, from 2014–2018.
+This bar chart shows the age-specific rates (per 100,000) for deaths from suicide, for Indigenous and non-Indigenous people by age group, from 2017–2021.
+Users can choose to view by 5-year aggregates from 2001–2005 to 2017–2021.
 Users can also choose to view by New South Wales, Queensland, Western Australia, South Australia, Northern Territory and the total of these states and territories.
-Across all states and territories, Indigenous Australians aged 25–34 years had the highest age-specific rate suicide rate, except in South Australia where Indigenous 35-44 year olds had the highest rate.
-Non-Indigenous 0–24 year olds had the lowest age-specific suicide rate across all states and territories.

-According to the ABS Causes of Deaths data, the aged-standardised suicide rate was higher among both male and female Indigenous Australians compared to their non-Indigenous counterparts, across all states and territories in 2014 to 2018.
-Nationally, suicide rates in Indigenous males and females were around double that of non-Indigenous.
-In Western Australia, suicide rates were around three times as high in Indigenous males (54.8) and females (20.9) than non-Indigenous males (19.5) and females (6.8).
+According to the ABS Causes of Deaths data, the aged-standardised suicide rate was higher among both male and female Indigenous Australians compared to their non-Indigenous counterparts, across all states and territories in 2017 to 2021, except in South Australia where the suicide rate for Indigenous females could not be reported.
+Nationally, suicide rates in Indigenous males and females were around double that of non-Indigenous males and females, respectively.
+In Western Australia, suicide rates in Indigenous males (48.6 deaths per 100,000 population) were about twice that in non-Indigenous males (20.2) but, in Indigenous females (21.0), were 3 times that in non-Indigenous females (6.7).
 Indigenous suicide rates in Western Australia vary between different regions.
-To address this, the Western Australia Mental Health Commission developed the Western Australian Suicide Prevention Framework 2021–2025, to guide government, non-government organisations and communities in preventing suicide in Western Australia (Government of Western Australia Mental Health Commission 2020).
+To guide government, non-government organisations and communities in preventing suicide in Western Australia, the Western Australia Mental Health Commission developed the Western Australian Suicide Prevention Framework 2021–2025, (Government of Western Australia Mental Health Commission 2020).